ippsav/hnswz/README.md

 other clients.
 Still, pre-computed `_VEC` variants skip the HTTP round-trip entirely and are preferred on the hot path.

-**Durability.** Writes live in memory until a snapshot fires.
-Snapshots are triggered explicitly via the `SNAPSHOT` opcode, on the `--auto-snapshot-secs` cadence, or once on clean shutdown (`SIGINT` / `SIGTERM`).
-Between snapshots, a crash loses recent writes; a write-ahead log is V2.
-Do NOT run `hnswz build` while `hnswz serve` is live on the same `data_dir` — no file locking yet.
+**Durability.** Every mutation is recorded in a write-ahead log ([src/wal.zig](src/wal.zig)) and fsync'd before the server acknowledges the client, so acknowledged writes survive a crash.
+On startup the WAL is replayed on top of the last snapshot, restoring any records written since the previous snapshot.
+When a snapshot completes (`SNAPSHOT` opcode, `--auto-snapshot-secs` cadence, or clean shutdown), the WAL is atomically truncated via a rename-over-a-temp-file so a crash mid-truncate still leaves either the old or new WAL intact.
+Each record is CRC32-protected; a torn write at the tail stops replay at the last fully-valid record and the WAL is truncated back to that point.

+**Concurrency safety across processes.** `serve`, `build`, and `query` all acquire an exclusive `flock(2)` advisory lock on `<data_dir>/hnswz.lock`.
+A second `serve` against the same `data_dir` will refuse to start with a clear error, and a concurrent `build` or `query` will be rejected the same way.
+The lock is released on process exit (including `SIGKILL` / crash), so a stale lock file can never strand a data directory.

 ### `client` — one-shot probe against a running `serve`